tmielke/fuse-demos/CXF/CXF-SOAP-Authorization-OSGi/README.md

 ## Building the Example
 To build the example:

-1. Change your working directory to the `examples/secure-soap` directory.
-2. Run `mvn clean install` to build the example.
+Run `mvn clean install` to build the example.

 ## Running the Example